 Our team is well-versed in performing risk assessments and will be following the latest guidance related to risk assessments to ensure a thorough review is conducted in this process.
 We will work with you and your team to first understand the information already available (existing key risk indicators, performance indicators, monthly management reports, etc).
 We will conduct a workshop with key stakeholders to discuss the risk assessment methodology including audit/risk universe, risk factors, rating scale, and definitions.

 A risk assessment survey will be enhanced and sent to stakeholders to help collect initial inputs to the risk assessment tool.
 Facilitated risk assessment meetings will be conducted to further inform our understanding of risks.
 The result of the risk assessment will include both the risk assessment model and tool and the risk assessment report which will include risk heat maps, summary, and details to support each risk rating.

 Based on the results of the risk assessment, we will develop a long-term monitoring and evaluation program which will outline functions/areas to review for the first year as well as to recommend coverage for subsequent years.

 Because this work typically requires senior-level conversations and a deep understanding of your business as well as the risk assessment methodology, senior-level resources are assigned.
-Laurie Shen, along with other senior advisors of comparable skills will be the primary resources conducting the risk assessment.
-Laurie will be the key contact for this engagement.
-She will communicate and facilitate progress and maintain the risk assessment tool.
-A senior advisor will serve as subject-matter-expert throughout the engagement and during the risk assessment will be responsible for facilitating risk assessment workshops and providing input on the risk methodology and risk factors and the risk ratings to ensure consistency.
+A lead senior advisor and other advisors of comparable skills will be the primary resources conducting the risk assessment.
+The lead senior advisor will be the key contact for this engagement.
+He/she will communicate and facilitate progress and maintain the risk assessment tool.
+The lead senior advisor will typically serve as subject-matter-expert guiding the risk assessment process including facilitating risk assessment workshops and providing input on the risk methodology and risk factors and the risk ratings to ensure consistency.